mamachugh/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Project Overview
+### Determine successful characteristics for U.S. plays requiring $10,000 in funding.

+## Analysis and Challenges
-### Identify specific factors for a successful crowdfunding campaign.
+### Specific factors for a successful crowdfunding campaign were identified.
 Specifically, determine outcomes in relation to their launch dates and funding goals.

-## Analysis and Challenges
-### The original dataset is represented in columns A-N on the "Kickstarter" page.
+The original dataset is represented in columns A-N on the "Kickstarter" page.
 Modifications and additions were made to understand the data more easily.
 * The `outcomes` column was shaded to more easily identify the outcomes as Successful/green, Failed/pink, Canceled/yellow, and Live/blue.
 * The following columns were added after column N for additional data:
   - `Percentage_Funded` was added as column O and shaded to indicate which campaigns met their goals